jessicarush/javascript-notes/google_maps_api.md

 ## API Keys

 Regarding the API key, this will be included in the `<script src="">`.
 So basically, anyone could look at your code at copy your key.
 As a result, it's important to [restrict how your key can be used](https://developers.google.com/maps/api-key-best-practices).
-For example, in `APIs & Services` section of Google Cloud Platform, you can set:
+For example, in `APIs & Services` section of [Google Cloud Platform console](https://console.cloud.gppgle.com/home/dashboard), you can set:

 - which APIs your key is allowed to access
 - specific domains/urls that your key can be used from